MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### -Sort

 Sorting is now enabled in Teams PowerShell Module 5.1.0 and later by using the "-Sort" or "-OrderBy" parameters.
+This parameter is currently rolled out in commercial environments only.
 For Example:

 - Get-CsOnlineUser -Filter {LineURI -like *123*} -OrderBy "DisplayName asc"
 - Get-CsOnlineUser -Filter {DisplayName -like '*abc'} -OrderBy {DisplayName desc}